-Review challenge Suggested approach information (a) Information that refers to future/anticipated developments; received from the Party in the (b) Information that is provided by a Party to address gaps in its reporting. recommendations and • The ERT can take note of future/anticipated developments in the review report and can provide guidance on how information thereon could be included in subsequent submissions, but there should not be any recommendation or encouragement provided in this regard. encouragements • The ERT should provide a recommendation or an encouragement, as appropriate, for the Party to include in its subsequent NC or BR any additional information provided during the review that addresses reporting gaps or issues identified during the review.
-5. How to reflect findings on • For "shall" requirements, the ERT should provide a recommendation, and for "should" or "may" requirements the ERT should provide an encouragement. reported information that is indirectly linked to the reporting requirements • For all other findings not linked to a specific requirement of the reporting guidelines, the ERT should use the verbs "note" or "consider"; for example: "The ERT considers that Party X"; or "The ERT notes that Party Y".
-6. When can the ERT commend the • The ERT can commend a Party only for reporting relevant information going beyond the reporting requirements.
+Review challenge Suggested approach received from the (a) Information that refers to future/anticipated developments; Party in the recommendations and (b) Information that is provided by a Party to address gaps in its reporting. encouragements • The ERT can take note of future/anticipated developments in the review report and can provide guidance on how information thereon could be included in subsequent submissions, but there should not be any recommendation or encouragement provided in this regard. • The ERT should provide a recommendation or an encouragement, as appropriate, for the Party to include in its subsequent NC or BR any additional information provided during the review that addresses reporting gaps or issues identified during the review.
+5. How to reflect findings on reported • For "shall" requirements, the ERT should provide a recommendation, and for "should" or "may" requirements the ERT should provide an encouragement. information that is indirectly linked to the reporting requirements • For all other findings not linked to a specific requirement of the reporting guidelines, the ERT should use the verbs "note" or "consider"; for example: "The ERT considers that Party X"; or "The ERT notes that Party Y".
+6. When can the ERT commend the Party? • The ERT can commend a Party only for reporting relevant information going beyond the reporting requirements.
 A clear example of such a case is reporting on support by non-Annex II Parties.
-Party? • To recognize improvements in reporting, the ERT can note significant improvements compared with the previous round of reporting and the thorough implementation of all previous recommendations and encouragements to improve the completeness and transparency of the reporting.
-7. Can the ERT recommend the • The use of notation keys is not prescribed in the reporting guidelines.
-Therefore, the ERT cannot recommend that the Party use notation keys. use of notation keys? • Instead, the ERT may consider using, for example, the following phrases: , (a) "The ERT considers that the transparency of the reporting could be improved by indicating in the table "NA""; (b) "Transparency could be improved, for example, by using the notation key "NA"".
+Another example could be when Parties report detailed descriptions of their methodologies used to estimate the impacts of PaMs. • To recognize improvements in reporting, the ERT can note significant improvements compared with the previous round of reporting and the thorough implementation of all previous recommendations and encouragements to improve the completeness and transparency of the reporting.
+7. Can the ERT • The use of notation keys is not prescribed in the reporting guidelines.
+Therefore, the ERT cannot recommend that the Party use notation

+- 7. Can the ERT recommend the use of notation keys? - The use of notation keys is not prescribed in the reporting guidelines.
+Therefore, the ERT cannot recommend that the Party use notation keys. - Instead, the ERT may consider using, for example, the following phrases: - (a) "The ERT considers that the transparency of the reporting could be improved by indicating in the table "NA" ..."; - (b) "Transparency could be improved, for example, by using the notation key "NA" ...".